 FALL, SPRING AND SUMMER SEMESTERS

-The Immigration Clinic is a partnership between MC Law and Catholic Charities of Jackson.
-Students work at Catholic Charities, a short walk from the law school in downtown Jackson.
+The Immigration Clinic is a partnership between MC Law and the Mississippi Center for Justice.

 Students in the clinic actively represent non-citizen clients on a number of immigration issues, including Asylum, Adjustment of Status, Waivers, U visas, relief under the Violence Against Women Act, T visas and Special Immigrant Juvenile Status.
 Student attorneys will interview clients and witnesses, prepare pleadings, motions, briefs and applications and conduct investigation under the supervision of Professor McGowan.
 When possible, student attorneys will also conduct telephone hearings on immigration matters.
 Student attorneys may also work with interpreters, translators, mental health professionals, and country conditions experts to gather evidence to support their clients' cases.